Market Notes

 Market mood

-The VIX (the volatility index that shows how much traders expect the S&P 500 to move over the next 30 days; below 15 is calm, above 25 is stressed) is 17.5.
-That points to slightly larger day-to-day swings than average.
+VIX (the volatility index, which measures how much traders expect the S&P 500 to swing over the next 30 days; below 15 is calm, above 25 is stressed) is near 15.8.
+That is just above calm, so options are not signaling an imminent shock.
+A surprise headline could catch traders off guard.

 What happened in the last 24 hours